What we do

 Guide Dogs NSW/ACT is a registered provider under the National Disability Insurance Scheme.
 If you would like to know more about the Scheme and how it might affect you, please get in touch, as we would be more than happy to discuss your eligibility and the benefits that could apply to you.

-Guide Dogs NSW/ACT is committed to providing services free of charge to clients who are not eligible for the NDIS.
+Guide Dogs NSW/ACT is committed to providing services at no cost to clients who are not eligible for the NDIS.
 Clients who are eligible but who choose not to receive NDIS support for any reason, will be invited to meet with a Support Coordinator to discuss their reasons.
 Guide Dogs NSW/ACT is also a registered provider with My Aged Care as a grant recipient under the Commonwealth Home Support Programme (CHSP).

 If you wish to provide feedback or complaints about the services you have received from Guide Dogs NSW/ACT, please use our Client Feedback Form.